Activities in Manhattan

 Grand Central Terminal is the most important railway station to see in Manhattan and one of New York's architectural gems.
 This marvel of art and engineering was inaugurated in the 19th century and you may have seen it in many film series.
 A real crossroads at rush hour.

-You will recognise it by its main lobby called the Main Concourse, decorated by an immense celestial vault with frescoes of constellations.
+You will recognise it by its main lobby called the Main Concourse, decorated by a huge celestial vault with frescoes of constellations.
 Once inside you can also see its three large arched windows and iconic clock as well as a huge American flag in remembrance of the victims of 9/11.

 Why I like Grand Central Terminal